Table of Contents[Hide][Show]

 Another logical step that I’m guessing most of us are all bad at (me especially).
-I’m not just talking about saying no in a parenting sense (though that could be good too… I recommend “No, you many not eat that candy bar/happy meal/ding dong/fill in the blank”) Many of us have a commitment list as long as our arms, and the stress level to prove it.
+I’m not just talking about saying “no” in a parenting sense (though that could be good too… I recommend “No, you many not eat that candy bar/Happy Meal/Ding-Dong/fill in the blank.”)
+Many of us have a commitment list as long as our arms, and the stress level to prove it.
 It is wonderful to help out whenever we can, but make sure you make yourself a priority and realistically evaluate what you can handle while keeping stress low and quality family time high.
 (Confession: I am really bad at this step myself and have resolved to do better this year!)

 Exercise is really helpful in reducing stress in the body.
-It releases endorphins, helps the body regulate insulin and improves hormone levels.
+It releases endorphins, helps the body regulate insulin, and improves hormone levels.
 Exercise also boosts your immune function and helps the body use up excess stress hormones.
 Try to mix it up and try weights and high intensity exercise instead of strict cardio.
 I use this 10-minute home workout to make it easy to fit in even on busy days.

 6. Get Enough Good Fats